-Additionally, LEDs which display cabinet functions, are located to the right of the LCD display.
+Additionally, LEDs which display system functions are located to the right of the LCD display.
 The table below describes these LEDs and their functions.

-LED Function SHUTDOWN ALARM This LED flashes red on power up and for an un- acknowledged shutdown alarm.
+LED Function SHUTDOWN ALARM This LED flashes red on power up and for an un-acknowledged shutdown alarm.
 Once acknowledged, the LED stops flashing but remains red until it is reset.
 FAULT ALARM This LED flashes yellow on power-up and for a fault alarm.
 Once acknowledged, the LED stops flashing but remains yellow until it is reset.
-GAS FLOWING This LED lights green when process gas is flowing.
+PROCESS This LED lights green when process gas is flowing.
+ARS This LED lights blue; steady on when ARS is enabled, flashing when ARS is active.
 POWER This LED indicates that there is +5 VDC power to the unit.